There are few places in the world where it is possible to travel right across the Country by Canoe.

 - Canoe outriggers to reduce capsize risks.

-Will the trip be perfectly smooth and acessible?
+Will the trip be perfectly smooth and accessible?

 No way!
-This is the peak of adventure in an undeveloped environment.
+This is the peak adventure in an undeveloped environment.

 But will we have a blast making it work?